 It is also important that orders include a ‘buffer stock’ in case of any unexpected delays in the arrival of subsequent orders or losses due to expiration, theft, damage or other factors.
 Buffer stocks should be expressed in time periods, with four months minimum recommended for ARV, ACT and limited-supplier TB.

 Lead time and buffer stock levels provide the basis for calculating the minimum stock levels, at which point re-ordering must take place at the various levels of the supply chain.

 The Country Offices (COs) should monitor deliveries by regularly following up with the procurement partners through email, and by regularly monitoring the status of shipments in transit through K&N’s online tracking and tracing system.
-The COs must contact the UNDP Global Fund/Health Implementation Support Team (Alfonso.Buxens@undp.org) for support in obtaining online access to the tracking system.
+The COs must contact the UNDP Global Fund/Health Implementation Support Team at firstname.lastname@example.org for support in obtaining online access to the tracking system.